-\begin{assumption} We assume that $s \log p << n_0$. \end{assumption}
+\begin{assumption} We assume that $s\log p \prec n$. \end{assumption}

-\begin{assumption} There exists an integer $\overline{p}$ such that $\overline{p}> s$, $\overline{p} \asymp s$, and a constant $\lambda_0 >0$ satisfying $\lambda_{\min}( \Xb_{\xi}^{(0)\top}\Xb_{\xi}^{(0)} ) \geq n_0 \lambda_0$ for all $\xi$ with $\vert \xi\vert \leq \overline{p}$. \end{assumption}
+\begin{assumption} There exists an integer $\overline{p}$ such that $\overline{p}> s$, $\overline{p} \asymp s$, and a constant $\lambda_0 >0$ satisfying $\lambda_{\min}( \Xb_{\xi}^{(0)\top}\Xb_{\xi}^{(0)} ) \geq n \lambda_0$ for all $\xi$ with $\vert \xi\vert \leq \overline{p}$. \end{assumption}

-Assumption \ref{as1} imposes a minor condition on the covariates, while Assumptions \ref{as2}-\ref{as3} allow us to have identifiability of the model and develop statistical theory, see \cite{song2023nearly}.
-The first result below considers the single source setting, establishing conditions under which the source is helpful, and providing the posterior consistency of TRADER.
-For readability, in this section, we omit the superscript when referring to a single scaled source and denote the scaled source as $\widetilde{\bomega} = (\norm{\widehat{\bbeta}^{\text{val}}}/\norm{\widehat{\bomega}})\widehat{\bomega}$.
+Assumption \ref{as1} puts a minor condition on the covariates, while Assumptions \ref{as2}-\ref{as4} allow us to have identifiability of the model and develop theories.
+Although Assumption~\ref{as3} puts a condition on the target sample size $n$, we will show in Corollary \ref{cor:n0assumption} that TRADER remains valid even as $n$ increases.
+Besides these assumptions, for readability, we omit the superscript when referring to a single scaled source and denote it as $\widetilde{\bomega} = (\norm{\widehat{\bbeta}_0}/\norm{\widehat{\bomega}})\widehat{\bomega}$ in this section.